rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

     Rackspace contributed resource that is incorrectly labeled as Heat.
     This will be corrected in subsequent updates.

-2. Our Service&rsquo;s version of Heat is often ahead of the last official OpenStack version At Rackspace, we strive to provide our customers with reliable community developed features of Heat as often as possible.
+2. Our Service's version of Heat is often ahead of the last official OpenStack version At Rackspace, we strive to provide our customers with reliable community developed features of Heat as often as possible.
 However, to ensure a positive customer experience, our